 Hello!
 Excellent work.
 Job done, you’ve found one.
 I’m an illustrator and I do book covers.

-If I had you at “hello” then skip straight down to my sample book covers, where you will also find out how to get in touch with me and what to expect as we go through the process of crafting your cover.
-Go on, click here to skip the next bit.
+If I had you at “hello” then skip straight across to my sample book covers, where you will also find out how to get in touch with me and what to expect as we go through the process of crafting your cover.

 Of course, my artwork is not going to be right for every book.
 Luckily, there are many other great designers and illustrators out there who may be just what you’re looking for.
 I’m not going to list them here (my sense of fair play will only stretch so far) but search on Google, browse the Behance website, or have a look at DeviantArt, and you are likely to find a style that suits your book cover design needs.